Staff

 Executive Director

-Marilu is a clinician and ordained minister.
-Born and raised in Atlanta, Georgia, she graduated from the University of Georgia with a degree in Journalism and received a dual degree Masters of Divinity/Masters in Social Work for Luther Seminary/Augsburg College in 2009.
-As a minister, spiritual director, and social worker, Marilu has a deep affinity for those who doubt and struggle with accepting God’s grace.
-Having worked in a variety of settings with people of all backgrounds, she brings an abiding sense of community to her work as well as a listening ear.
-A dedicated member of 12 Step groups, Rev. Thomas is also a Mindfulness Self-Compassion practitioner, leads Christian Mindfulness Retreats and Marriage/Relationship workshops.
+Marilu is a clinician and an Episcopal priest.
+Born and raised in Atlanta, Georgia, she graduated from the University of Georgia with a degree in Journalism and received a dual degree Masters of Divinity/Masters in Social Work from Luther Seminary/Augsburg College in 2009.
+As an ordained minister, certified spiritual director, and pre-licensed clinical social worker, Marilu has a deep affinity for those who doubt and struggle with accepting their own humanity and God’s grace.
+She is a Certified Daring Way Facilitator with Dr. Brené Brown and trained by Dr. Kristin Neff in Mindfulness Self-Compassion.
+Marilu specializes in helping individuals and couples adapt to change, including understanding the impact of alcoholism/addiction on relationships.
+She is currently under supervision for her clinical hours in Virginia.

 Madeline Finch